Hiking Horse riding Multi-activity Kayaking

 History

-It straddles the Strait of Magellan and was founded in 1849 to reinforce Chilean sovereignty over this important trade route.
+The City straddles the Strait of Magellan and was founded in 1849 to reinforce Chilean sovereignty over this important trade route.
 At first, its prosperity rose and fell with that trade: rising with the California Gold Rush and falling with the opening of the Panama Canal.
 Later, at the beginning of the twentieth century, the city reached even greater prosperity as the centre of Chile's international wool trade.
 During this time, there was a catastrophic decline in the indigenous population, namely the Onas and Yaganes.

-Today it is an important trading centre for wool and hides, mutton, timber and fish and the supply centre for the oil industry on the nearby archipelago of Tierra del Fuego.
+Today it is an important trading centre for wool ands, mutton, timber and fish and the supply centre for the oil industry on the nearby archipelago of Tierra del Fuego.
 It is also the starting point for excursions to some of the most spectacular scenery in the world.
 Population in 1998 was 125,631.

 Strait of Magellan